-Many of us seek the iconic six-pack abs—and to achieve this, we perform a thousand crunches per day.
-Others want big arms to fill out their t-shirts and bicep curl until the dumbbells fall out of their hands.
+Many of us seek iconic six-pack abs—and to achieve this, we perform a thousand crunches per day.
+Others want big arms to fill out their t-shirts.
+To do that, they do biceps curls until the dumbbells fall out of their hands.
 Or perhaps we’re after a toned butt and thusly start walking around with an exercise band around our legs to swap cellulite for firm flesh.

 All of these efforts, tragically, are for naught.

 Nobody wants a beer belly or love handles, but science holds firm that we cannot control the distribution of fat loss.
 You can lose fat through exercise, of course—both cardio and weightlifting burn calories, after all—but just doing crunches isn’t going to reduce stomach fat any more effectively than just doing bicep curls will grow big guns.